ec-europa/eubfr-data-lake/tools/eubfr-cli/docs/ENVIRONMENT_VARIABLES.md

 #### Show existing content

-To query and see existing content, the following variable is required:
+To query and see existing content, the following variables are required:

 ```sh
 export REACT_APP_STAGE=chernka123